Awen - The Bells Before Dawn This album was received

 that is quietly reanimated through thoughtful reverence.
 Thus,

-The Bells Before Dawn a number of factors are
+with The Bells Before Dawn a number of factors are

 evident; that of the primordial, both in nature and in man and